 How do they test for COVID-19?

 To diagnose a potential case, healthcare professionals may run tests to rule out influenza and other common infections.
-Not all healthcare facilities are able to test for COVID-19 at this time.
-The test involves swabbing the nose and throat, and taking samples of saliva.
+Not all healthcare facilities are able to test for COVID-19.
+There are a number of different tests, some involving swabbing the nose and throat, while others required taking samples of saliva.
 Others may require a blood draw.
 Note that COVID-19 tests that detect active infection will not detect previous infection or antibodies.

 Will I have to pay for COVID-19 vaccination or testing?

 The Centers for Medicare and Medicaid Services (CMS) is taking important steps to waive cost-sharing for COVID-19-related testing and treatment to ensure all patients who need it have access to care.
 Medicare and Medicare Advantage Plans will cover lab tests for COVID-19 with no out-of-pocket costs, any necessary hospital care, and telehealth services including virtual check-ins and full visits for those living in rural areas.

 How can I best protect myself?